lua-cookbook/lua-cookbook/src/book/en_US/intro.md

     print(M['one'],M['two'],M['three'])
     --> 1   2   3

-As with arrays, an unknown key always returns `nil`.
-(Unlike Python or Java, where an unknown key will cause an error.)
+An unknown key always maps to `nil`, without causing an error.

-To iterate over all the keys and values requires a different `for` loop syntax:
+To iterate over all the keys and values requires the generic `for` loop:

-    for key,value in pairs(M) do print(key,value) end
-    --> one     1
+    for key, value in pairs(M) do print(key, value) end --> one     1
     --> three   3
     --> two     2

-The `pairs` function creates an _iterator_ over the map key/value pairs which the `for in` statement goes through.
+The `pairs` function creates an _iterator_ over the map key/value pairs which the generic `for` loops over.

 This example illustrates an important point; the _actual_ order of iteration is not the _original_ order.
 (In fact the original order is lost, and extra information needs to be stored if you want the keys in a particular order.)

-In Lua, `M.one` is _exactly_ the same as `M['one']`.
+### Functions

+It is straightforward to create your own functions.
+Here is a sine function which works in degrees, not radians, using the standard function `math.rad` for converting degrees to radians:

+    function sin(x)
+        return math.sin(math.rad(x))
+    end

+That is, after the keyword `function` there is the function name, an _argument list_ and a group of statements ending with `end`.
+The keyword `return` takes an expression and makes it the value returned by the function.

+Functions are the building blocks of programs; any programmer collects useful functions like cooks collect tasty recipes.
+Lua does not provide a standard function to print out arrays, but it is easy to write one:

+    function dump(t)
+        for i = 1, #t do
+            print( t[ i ] )
+        end
+    end

+A function does not _have_ to return a value; in this case we are not interested in the result, but the action.

+This `dump` is not so good for longer arrays, since each value is on its own line.
+The standard function `io.write` writes out text without a line feed:

+    function dumpline (t)
+        for i = 1, #t do
+            io.write( t [ i ] )
+            io.write( "," )
+        end
+        print()
+    end

+    dumpline({10,20,30})
+    --->
+    10,20,30,

+True to its name, most of this Cookbook is dedicated to giving you functions to do useful things.

-## Types of Value
+## Types

-The standard function `type` returns the type of any Lua value...
+The standard function `type` returns the type of any Lua value:

+    type("") == "string"
+    type(0) ==  "number"
+    type({})) == "table"
+    type(print) == "function"
+    type(nil) == "nil"

 ### `nil`